poppy field

 Paignton

-Welcome to the Paignton Branch of The Royal British Legion
+Welcome to the Paignton Branch

 The Royal British Legion is the UK's leading Armed Forces charity and one of its largest membership organisations.
 Members get together through the network of branches and clubs all over the country and overseas to participate in social, fundraising and welfare activities.